Kansas v. Cheever: Background

 In January 2005, Scott Cheever shot and killed Greenwood County Sheriff Matthew Samuels at the residence of Darrell and Belinda Coopers in Hilltop, Kansas.
-When he arrived, the Coopers, Cheever, and two others were using methamphetamines.
+When Samuels arrived, the Coopers, Cheever, and two others were using methamphetamines.
 At the time, Cheever had an outstanding warrant for which Samuels would arrest him.

 At trial, Cheever asserted a voluntary intoxication defense and argued that the methamphetamine use rendered him mentally incapable of the premeditation required for murder.
 During the trial, the judge ordered Cheever to undergo a psychiatric examination conducted by a psychiatrist hired by the government.
 The prosecution sought to bring the interview transcript into evidence to impeach Cheever's testimony regarding the order of events at the Coopers' residence, which the court allowed.
 After the defense rested their case, the prosecution called the psychiatrist to the stand as a rebuttal witness to respond to the defense's claims regarding Cheever's mental capacity at the time of the crime.
 The trial court allowed the psychiatrist's testimony as a rebuttal witness.
 The jury found Cheever guilty and, at a separate sentencing hearing, sentenced him to death.
 The Kansas Supreme Court held that the admission of the government psychiatrist's testimony into evidence violated Cheever's Fifth Amendment rights.